Roswell (TV series): Season three

-The third and final season opens with Max's quest to save his son.
-He and Liz are arrested in Utah after holding up a convenience store.
+After being cancelled by The WB, Roswell returned for a third season on UPN with a storyline around Max's quest to save his son which doesn't get off to a good start when he and Liz are arrested in Utah after holding up a convenience store.
 They both end up getting out of jail, but their actions have serious consequences for the rest of the season.
-Liz's father, who disapproves of the relationship throughout the series, threatens to send Liz to a boarding school in an attempt to split the couple up.
-Max, during the holdup, found an alien ship being stored in the basement, but when he goes back, the ship is gone.
-While they are in a Utah jail, Michael searches for evidence of a diamond (the key to the space ship) that Max tossed in a field while being chased.
-A man approaches Michael and warns him and the others to stop their search.
-This man is mysteriously murdered in L.A. by a fifth alien.
-Knowing the alien is a shape shifter and in the film industry, Max tries out acting and auditions for a role in Star Trek: Enterprise.
-The fifth alien is, in fact, a very successful film producer who is also Max's protector.
-Max, against the fifth alien's wishes, forces him to help find the ship, which is at a military base.
+Liz's father sends Liz to a boarding school in Vermont.
+Max continues his hunt for an alien ship and the diamond key to the spaceship, his search taking him to Los Angeles where a shape-shifting alien is working as a film producer.
+Max tries out acting and auditions for a role in Star Trek: Enterprise.
+The fifth alien is, in fact Max's protector and they discover the location of an alien ship at a military base.
 They attempt to fly it, but the ship is too damaged from the crash in 1947.
 Max leaves L.A. disappointed, and he feels as though he has let down his son.

-Isabel is revealed to be haunted by Alex's ghost, but it is actually a figure of her subconscious.
-She begins a relationship with Jesse Ramirez, an attorney several years older than her and who works with Isabel's father.
-As the season unfolds, Max and Isabel's father is diving deeper into the past of his children, due to Max not giving him a satisfactory reason as to what happened in Utah, or why Max was even there in the first place.
-Midway through the season, Isabel gets married, much to the disappointment of her parents, Max, and Michael.
-While on her honeymoon with Jesse, Isabel comes in contact with Kivar.
-He awakens Isabel's past self, Vilandra, who betrayed Max and Michael in their previous life for her love with Kivar, which is the reason the four of them died in their first life.
-Kivar tries to compel Isabel (now reawakened as Vilandra) to travel through a portal back to their home world, while Max and Michael attempt to stop them.
+Isabel is being haunted by Alex's ghost, and begins a relationship with Jesse Ramirez, an attorney several years older than her and who works with Isabel and Max's adoptive human father.
+As the season unfolds, their father is diving deeper into the past of his children, not happy with Max's criminal behaviour.
+Isabel marries Jesse, but on her honeymoon is contacted by Kivar who reawakens Isabel's evil past self, Vilandra.
+Kivar tries to compel Isabel/Vilandra to travel through a portal back to their home world, while Max and Michael attempt to stop them.
 In the end, Isabel pushes Kivar into the portal.